Indigenous languages

 He is a trickster, a troublemaker, and sometimes a foolish person, but he is also responsible for shaping of the world the Blackfeet live in and

-frequently helps the people.
+frequently does good deeds to help the people.
 He is assisted in these tasks by his wife,

 Old Lady (Kipitaakii in Blackfoot).